 Display ads create passive income.
 Passive income is the income you generate on your site without having to create content or in any other way.

-Before you sign up, it is important you understand the terminology.
+Before you sign up, it is essential you understand the terminology.
 You will often hear the phrase RPM.
 That means rate per 1,000 impressions.
 So, if they say the RPM is $4.25, then you will be paid $4.25 for every 1,000 page views on your site.
-This is important because you really want to work with someone who offers a higher RPM.
+You need to understand this because you want to work with someone who offers a higher RPM.

 There are advertisers who work with bloggers no matter your traffic.
 There are many different ad networks available.
-Some of them have eligibility requirements, so make sure you satisfy them before you submit an application.
+Some of them have eligibility requirements, so make sure you satisfy them before you apply.
 Here are some you can look into:

 No page view requirements*